Define who can see your ads

 Location refinements can’t be set within campaigns that are running in multiple countries and regions.

-Focus on specific types of customers
+Focus on specific types

 You can refine your audience at the ad group level by these customer types:

 This is the default customer type when you create a new ad group.
 To provide your ads with the maximum reach for relevant App Store searches, it includes all prospective, former, and current customers of your app.

 This customer type maximizes the number of your conversions that will come from first-time downloaders of your app.